Graph-COM/Langevin_unlearning/README.md

 # Langevin_unlearning

-This is the official implementation of the paper Langevin Unlearning: A New Perspective of Noisy Gradient Descent for Machine Unlearning.
+This is the official implementation of the **Neurips 2024 Spotlight** paper [Langevin Unlearning: A New Perspective of Noisy Gradient Descent for Machine Unlearning.](https://arxiv.org/abs/2401.10371)

 ## Environment requirements